 Scottsdale Center for the Performing Arts/ Scottsdale Museum of Contemporary Art

-- Preferred Caterer will bill SCC for each contracted in-house event.
-SCC will pay Preferred Caterer within 30 days of receipt of invoice.
+- The preferred Caterer will bill SCC for each contracted in-house event.
+SCC will pay the Preferred Caterer within 30 days of receipt of invoice.

-- If Preferred Caterer refers a rental client to the SCPA or SMoCA, Preferred Caterer will pay 12% of gross revenue.
+- If the Preferred Caterer refers a rental client to the SCPA or SMoCA, the Preferred Caterer will pay 12% of gross revenue.

 - If Preferred Caterer acquires a client from its association with the SCC and provides food services off-premises, Preferred Caterer will pay SCC 10% of the net of taxes and rental equipment, labor reimbursement, and service charges.

 Now you know why costs are the way that they are.
 Now you know why a pot of crappy coffee costs $47.00.

 You cannot believe that the caterer is not passing these increased costs on to their clients.
 If they tell you they are not, think about this.
 The next time you are at a Hockey Game and a beer costs $9.00, where do you think that your money is going?